"The legs feed the wolf." Herb Brooks, head coach 1980 gold medal USA hockey

 Even on ice, the interaction with the ground determines performance, injury, or in Herb Brooks's case, fitness.
 One of the only exceptions for the need of ground interaction is water polo, because even other aquatic sports, like swimming, depend on the start and turns to dictate outcome.

-This interaction, ground reaction force (GRF), highlights the need for athletes to develop the right sequence, or signature, as opposed to just muscle groups or body parts.
+This interaction, ground reaction force (GRF), highlights the need for athletes to develop the right sequence, or Movement Signature, as opposed to just muscle groups or body parts.
 Perhaps the best example is the connection between upper body injuries and force dynamics of the lower body, or other "downstream" regions.

-Weak signatures were defined last week in cases when only one value is drastically lower than the other two.
-In the example shown to the right, LOAD is significantly less than EXPLODE and DRIVE, creating a situation where the lower body stiffness is not sufficiently developed.
+Weak signatures were defined previously when only one value is drastically lower than the other two.
+In the example shown above, LOAD is significantly less than EXPLODE and DRIVE, creating a situation where the lower body stiffness is not sufficiently developed.

 Stiffness is actually important in the biomechanical sense, though often associated with only negative connotations due the incorrect implication of less flexibility.
 For example, during running when an athlete’s foot contacts the ground, a spring (leg) is compressed and pushes back with a force proportional to the distance of compression.
 This amount of force, divided by the compression distance, is stiffness.
 As you can see, stiffness is a good thing, allowing the leg to return momentum back to the body to avoid losing energy, to be more efficient, and more explosive.

 The primary determinant of leg stiffness occurs at the ankle joint.
 In fact, leg stiffness is relatively unchanged by the alterations of hip and knee stiffness, because these larger structures work at a higher level, leaving the least stiff spring (ankle) to have the greatest overall effect.